ContentWise/ansible-cassandra/README.md

 An Ansible Role that installs [Cassandra](http://cassandra.apache.org) on Linux.

+The role will also install the [JMX Prometheus Java Agent](https://github.com/prometheus/jmx_exporter) to export metrics in Prometheus format.

 ## Role Variables

 Available variables with their default values are defined in [defaults/main.yml](defaults/main.yml).